Create and manage your Contacts

 To edit contacts:

-2. Click the View icon to open the contact and see all its details.
+2. Click the View icon on the email address to open the contact and see all its details.

 3. The details of the selected Contact will be displayed on the right-hand side.